o3de/o3de.org/content/docs/userguide/send-test-events-for-the-cloud-canvas-game-metrics-gem.md

 ---
-description: ' Send game events with the Metrics Sample level in &ALYlong; and view them in the &cgp;. '
+description: ' Send game events with the Metrics Sample level in Amazon Lumberyard and view them in the Cloud Gem Portal. '
 title: Sending Test Metrics with the Metrics Sample Level
 ---
 # Sending Test Metrics with the Metrics Sample Level {#send-test-events-for-the-cloud-canvas-game-metrics-gem}